akiraohgaki/chirit/README.md

     super.disconnectedCallback(); // should always be called last }

-  // When a observed attributes or states changes, the template content is re-rendered. override template(): string {
+  // When a observed attributes or states changed, the template content is re-rendered. override template(): string {
     return `
       <style>